wernejac123/Fortran-77/README.md

 strip -s struct

--structures are not a standard feature in Fortran.
-I did not test this in FreeDOS
+-structures are not a standard feature in Fortran. struct.f did compile in FreeDOS too.